 You made it!
 You reached the end of the project and are ready to deliver the final product.
-Here’s a quick list of things you can review before approving the final design.
+Here’s a quick list of things you can review before approving the final website design.

-Are your most important pages in your primary navigation?
+Are the most important pages in your primary navigation?
 What about less important ones – are they included, too?
 Use business objectives and visitor analytics to determine what gets prioritized.
 Keep the main navigation concise but still useful.
 Stick your social media links and other flare in the footer.

 Displaying content in a usable and useful format that encourages reading and interaction is vital.
 Are the fonts chosen by the designer easily readable throughout the site?
 Are the fonts large enough?
 Text-heavy pages should be at least 16px, preferably 18-20px.
-Tip: when textfield or search inputs are less than 16px on iOS, it causes Safari to zoom into the form, even after submitting when the keyboard is hidden.
+Tip: when text field or search inputs are less than 16px on iOS, it causes Safari to zoom into the form, even after submitting when the keyboard is hidden.

 A well-designed website is frequently the most visible representation of your brand.
 A strong brand creates trust with a site’s various audiences.
 It can work at an emotional level and create loyalty.
 Does the design reflect who you are?
 Will it create a sense of pride within the organization and occupy the consciousness of your stakeholders?